 1. Direct Measurement

 Direct measurement of porosity is usually related to core data, where we have the real data of what we want to quantify (rock).
-Direct measurement relies on actual measurement, dimenstion, volume, pressure etc. It can be done using several methods, from a simplest one; caliper, to complicated one; using boyle’s law.
+Direct measurement relies on actual measurement, dimension, volume, pressure, etc. It can be done using several methods, from the simple one: caliper, to the complex one: Boyle’s law.

 2. Indirect Measurement